The great self-deception in front of the supermarket shelf

 A recent report shows that our consumer behavior is highly contradictory.
 Are we lying to ourselves in our own shopping bag?

 There is always a huge outcry in letters to the editor and online comments when a new "meat scandal" is uncovered and shocking images of horrific animal husbandry are made public.
-No wonder, nobody wants to have meat on their plate that comes from a stressed and sick animal that has never seen daylight.
+No wonder, nobody wants to have meat on their plate that comes from a stressed and sick animal that has never seen the light of day.
 Remarkably, we hear everywhere that many people think they are not part of the problem.

-For example, every fourth carton of milk is organic, and more than every fifth carton of natural yoghurt.
-In addition, just under nine percent of butter is purchased organically and almost eight percent of cheese.
+For example, one in four packs of milk is organic, and more than one in five of natural yogurt.
+In addition, just under nine percent of butter is organic and almost eight percent of cheese.
 So we dream of the beautiful pastures and the farmer with the cute little pig that the advertising promises us so colorfully, but then still tend to reach for the cheaper goods from conventional farming.

-"This is precisely the dilemma we are currently facing in the debate surrounding pig farming and fully slatted floors.
-We reject it, have very high standards when it comes to farming methods and production, but then buy the cheapest", says Maria Fanninger, founder of "Land schafft Leben".
-The association presented its latest report on food consumption this week and highlights the contradictory consumer behavior of Austrians.
+"This is precisely the dilemma we are currently facing in the debate about pig farming and fully slatted floors.
+We reject it, have very high standards when it comes to husbandry and production, but then buy the cheapest", says Maria Fanninger, founder of "Land schafft Leben".
+The association presented its latest report on food consumption this week, highlighting the contradictory consumer behavior of Austrians.

-Our hard-working farmers must therefore be supported by society and also by politicians if they are to implement the highest animal welfare standards on the one hand, but too few people buy these more expensive products from them on the other.
+Our hard-working farmers must therefore be supported by society and also by politicians if, on the one hand, they are to implement the highest animal welfare standards but, on the other hand, too few people buy these more expensive products from them.
 Agriculture Minister Norbert Totschnig is aware of these circumstances and now wants to provide more incentives to strengthen organic farming.

 Austria should remain the number one organic country